Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 8-bit card, Model 5210-003
 --------------------------

-  - from Vojtech Pavlik <vojtech@suse.cz> using portions of the existing arcnet-hardware file.
+  - from Vojtech Pavlik <vojtech@suse.cz> using portions of the woke existing arcnet-hardware file.

 This is a 90C26 based card.
-Its configuration seems similar to the SMC PC100, but has some additional jumpers I don't know the meaning of.
+Its configuration seems similar to the woke SMC PC100, but has some additional jumpers I don't know the woke meaning of.

 ::